How much is enough? Take some of the pressure off.

 15 August 2019

-I promise this will be my last post on the 4% rule - for a while.
-Well, this one is actually not about the 4% rule but about alternative ways to calculate your magic number.
+I promise this will be my last post on the 4% rule or rule of 300 - for a while.
+Well, this one is actually not about the 4% rule but about alternative ways to calculate your financial freedom magic number.
 Because getting your investments to 300 times your monthly expenses is kind of a tall order and maybe some of you are feeling somewhat 'flat tyres' after reading the previous two posts.
 Are there perhaps other formulas that could work better for you?

 Before we start looking at alternatives, remember the 4% rule assumes that: